kyma-project/kyma/docs/security/docs/006-details-manage-static-users.md

 | data.username | Base64-encoded username displayed in the console UI. |
 | data.password | Base64-encoded user password.
 There are no specific requirements regarding password strength, but it is recommended to use a password that is at least 8-characters-long. |

 Create the Secrets in the cluster before Dex is installed.
-The Dex init-container with the tool that configures Dex generates user configuration data basing on properly labelled Secrets, and adds the data to the ConfigMap.
+The Dex init-container with the tool that configures Dex generates user configuration data basing on properly labeled Secrets, and adds the data to the ConfigMap.

 If you want to add a new static user after Dex is installed, restart the Dex Pod.
 This creates a new Pod with an updated ConfigMap.

 ## Bind a user to a Role or a ClusterRole

-When you create a new static user, by default it does not have any Role or ClusterRole bound to it.
-This means that such user has no access to any resources of the cluster whatsoever.
-By default, Kyma comes with two ClusterRoles: `kyma-admin` and `kyma-view`, which allow to get full admin access to the entire cluster, or to view and list all of the resources of the cluster.
+A newly created static user has no access to any resources of the cluster as there is no Role or ClusterRole bound to it.
+By default, Kyma comes with two ClusterRoles: `kyma-admin`, which allows to get full admin access to the entire cluster, and `kyma-view`, which allows to view and list all of the resources of the cluster.

 To bind a newly created user to the `kyma-view` ClusterRole, run this command:
 ```